Augmentation varieties and disk potentials I: Pseudoholomorphic buildings

 \end{enumerate} \end{definition}

 In symplectic field theory, the compactification of punctured holomorphic curves is given by {\em holomorphic buildings} in which bubbling occurs on the cylindrical ends.
 Let $(S, \partial S, j)$ be a bordered Riemann surface, with punctures in the interior and on the boundary.
 Let $(X,J)$ be an almost complex manifold.
-A smooth map $u : S \to X $ is {\em pseudoholomorphic} if the antiholomorphic part of the derivative vanishes:
+A smooth map $u : S \to X $ is {\em pseudoholomorphic} (or {\em holomorphic} for short) if the antiholomorphic part of the derivative vanishes:

+\begin{definition}[Compactifying symplectizations] Let $Z$ be a compact circle-fibered contact manifold.
+Let $\ol{\R \times Z}$ be the almost complex manifold defined by adding two divisors $Y_{\infty}, Y_0$ to compactify $\R \times Z$.
+Explicitly, $\ol{\R \times Z}$ is the associated fiber bundle as in Example \ref{ex:symp2} , where the action of $S^1$ is diagonal.
+This has the effect of replacing each $S^1$-fiber in $Z$ with a $\CP^1$.
+The bundle comes equipped with a zero divisor and an infinity divisor